In 2014, almost 40% of all construction fatalities were fall related, and all of these deaths were preventable.

 The inspection found:

-- Employees exposed to grain dust explosion hazards.
-The employer failed to implement housekeeping procedures to prevent grain dust accumulation in priority and non-priority areas.
+- The employer failed to implement housekeeping procedures to prevent grain dust accumulation in priority and non-priority areas.

 - Housekeeping procedures did not address removing grain and other products spills form the work area exposing workers to tripping hazards.